 Instructor's choice.
-In 1986, the text used was: Complex Analysis, A Functional Analysis Approach.
-D. H. Luecking and L. A. Rubel, (Springer).
+In 1986, the text used was: Complex Analysis, A Functional Analysis Approach, D. H. Luecking and L. A. Rubel, (Springer).
 Duality of H(G); application of the Hahn-Banach theorem for Runge's theorem; Cauchy theory via Runge's theorem; Riemann mapping theorem; interpolation and gaps.
+In 1988, the text used was An Invitation to Complex Analysis, by R. P. Boas, (Random House).
+Topics included Dirichlet problems, Riemann mapping theorem, Jensen's theorem, Phragmen - Lindelof results, and univalent functions.

 NOTE: The sequence 753-754 is offered in the Winter and Spring of even numbered years.
 The lists of topics on these pages describe the material covered in recent years.
 In any given year, some variation is to be expected.
-A timeinvariant description would be "Courses for serious post-proficiency students who desire more complete mastery of classical and modern results and methods in complex analysis."
+A time-invariant description would be "Courses for serious post-proficiency students who desire more complete mastery of classical and modern results and methods in complex analysis."